-Yihong Peng: Brother Of ‘League Of Legends’ Player Yiliang ‘Doublelift’ Peng Accused Of Killing His Mother
+Yihong Peng: Brother Of ‘League Of Legends’ Player, Yiliang ‘Doublelift’ Peng, Accused Of Killing His Mother

 His post led to an outpouring of support from across the eSports world, with many fans and competitors alike taking to social media to express condolences for the Peng family.

 As ESPN reported, police responded to the family’s home in Southern California after a neighbor saw Yihong Peng carrying a knife in the street.
-Police arrived to find the family’s 59-year-old mother, Wei Ping Shen, dead from a stab wound and father Guojon Peng with a serious injury.
+Police arrived to find the family’s 59-year-old mother, Wei Ping Shen, dead from a stab wound and his father, Guojon Peng, with a serious injury.

 As Dot ESports reported, Yihong Peng tried to flee the scene when police arrived but he was apprehended after a short pursuit.
 He was not injured in the incident.